darmbrust/HK2Utilities/README.md

 HK2RuntimeInitializer.init("Your Locator Name", false, "my.package.one", "some.other.package"));

 This will scan the specified packages (on the current classpath) looking for any @Service annotated classes, and configure them into HK2 properly.

-Note - with versions of HK2 prior to 2.3.0, the default code above is impacted by https://java.net/jira/browse/HK2-187 - there is an alternate implementation -
-HK2RuntimeInitializerCustom - which is not impacted by this bug - but it has other limitations.
-See the javadoc for details.

-With HK2 2.3.0 and newer, the alternate implementation / workaround is no longer necessary.

 Release command looks like: